SuperCh-SE-NCSU/Homework-3-Report/hw3.md

 [1,0,0,0,0,0],
 [2,1,0,0,0,0]]
 ```
 - The high execution time constraint and low software tool usage will lead to bad smell.
+When the response time of project should be tiny time interval and programmers use few software tools,  the effort of project will increase and occur bad smell.

 ## Practice
 #### Task1: try to find some change that makes badSmells worse and effort better